castorio32/castorio32/README.md

 ![Header](https://github.com/castorio32/Castorio/blob/main/github-header-image.png)
 ### Summary:
-A software engineer with 1 year and 4 months of experience, having worked in the healthcare domain with knowledge of HIPAA regulations and proficiency in SQL from the first job.
-Now transitioning into the field of cybersecurity as a certified **CEH**, with a keen interest in roles such as cybersecurity analyst, SOC analyst, and penetration tester.
-Possesses strong soft skills, including adaptability, flexibility, teamwork, and excellent communication abilities, along with a solid foundation in software development and a drive to protect digital landscapes in this exciting new domain.
+A software engineer with 1 year and 4 months of experience, having worked in the healthcare domain with knowledge of **HIPAA** regulations and proficiency in SQL from the first job.
+Now transitioning into the field of cybersecurity as a certified **CEH**, with a keen **interest** in roles such as **cybersecurity analyst, SOC analyst, and penetration tester**.
+Possesses strong soft skills, including **adaptability, flexibility, teamwork, and excellent communication abilities**, along with a solid foundation in software development and a drive to protect digital landscapes in this exciting new domain.

 ### Skills:
 Cyber Security, Scanning Networks, Malware Analysis, Vulnerability Analysis, Foot Printing & Recon, Social Engineering, Azure Cloud, SQL, LINUX